The Secret to Writing Cover Letters: Job Deconstruction

 10th July 2015 | Martin John Yate

-Step 1.
-Collect six job ads or online postings for jobs you are best qualified to do and jobs you would enjoy.
+Collect 5-6 job ads or online postings for jobs you are best qualified to do and jobs you would enjoy.

-Step 3.
 Copy and paste in all the variations in job titles from your samples.
-From this you can come up with a generic Target Job Title to use in your cover letters (and as a target job title for your CV) that is likely to have the widest response.
+From this, you can come up with a generic Target Job Title to use in your cover letters (and as a target job title for your CV) that is likely to have the widest response.

-Step 11.
 Think of the worst person you have ever seen doing this job and answer for yourself what made that person stand out in such a negative way.
 Describe his or her performance, professional behaviours, interaction with others, and appearance.
-You are descrivbing the person that no one wants to hire or work with.
+You are describing the person that no one wants to hire or work with.

 Once you complete and review your TJD, you will have a clear idea of exactly the way all employers think about, prioritize and express their needs when they hire someone for the job you want.
 This tells you exactly the points to put in your cover letter that are most likely to get a positive response and prepares you in other ways for job interviews and for success in the job you ultimately choose as your next step.